 - Best gas cards

-The Blue Cash Preferred® Card from American Express and Chase Sapphire Preferred® both received five stars from the site editors.
+The Blue Cash Preferred® Card from American Express and Chase Sapphire Preferred® Card both received five stars from the site editors.
 In addition, there are a number of other highly rated cards worth investigating.

-Finding the right card for you
+Finding a card that is right for you

 - Pick your rewards: Let's start with the fun part: how do you want to be rewarded?
 Do want cash -- typically awarded as a statement credit -- or do you plan to travel and want to earn miles toward free flights?
 Other cards may reward you with points that can be redeemed for hotel visits, gift cards or merchandise.